ntpsec/blog/about.md

 permalink: /about/
 ---

-Welcome to the NTPsec Project development  - a blog about developing and using NTPsec.
+Welcome to the NTPsec Project development blog - a blog about developing and using NTPsec.
 NTPsec is a secure, hardened, and improved implementation of Network Time Protocol derived from NTP Classic, Dave Mills's original.